 Scripting

-XYplorer Scripting, introduced with version 7.00, can truly be seen as the ultimate in file management efficiency.
-Roll your own custom commands, combine them to scripts, wrap them in an XY Script file (XYS), or a User-Defined Command, and trigger them by just a click or a keystroke.
-Can't get any better?
-It can!
-Share scripts with colleagues, or download them from the internet: Just drop a script file into your app folder and fresh plug-in commands are at your finger tips.
+XYplorer scripting, introduced with version 7.00, offers the ultimate in file management efficiency.
+Roll your own custom commands, combine them into scripts, wrap them into an XY Script file (XYS) or a User-Defined Command, and execute them with a single click or keystroke.
+Can't get better than that?
+Sure it can!
+Share scripts with colleagues or download them from the web: Just drop a script file into your application folder and you have fresh plug-in commands at your fingertips.

-Without doubt, scripting is an advanced feature that only pays off if you take the time to dive into it and explore the ways and possibilities.
-However, you will eventually find out that it ain't rocket science at all.
+Without a doubt, scripting is an advanced feature that only pays off if you take the time to dive in and explore the possibilities.
+However, you'll find that it's not rocket science at all.

-Before we dig deeper, here are some of the truly wonderful things Scripting can do for you:
+Before we go any further, here are some of the truly wonderful things that scripting can do for you:

-Create a fully formatted HTML document containing the list of files you are currently looking at in your file manager, with a single click.
+Create a fully formatted HTML document containing the list of files you are currently viewing in your file manager with a single click.

 Look up the title of the currently selected file in the IMDB (Internet Movie Data Base), with a single click.

-Convert all Umlauts contained in the currently selected text file, with a single click.
+Convert all umlauts in the currently selected text file with a single click.

-Transfer the content of your digital camera SD card in its new folder renamed by today's month, with a single click.
+Transfer the contents of your digital camera's SD card to the new folder, renamed with today's month, with a single click.

-Download a specific file from internet without using a browser.
+Download a specific file from the Internet without using a browser.

 Copy any file on your computer to "here" (to the current working directory).

-To get you started let's do some easy warm-ups:
+To get you started, let's do some simple warm-ups:

 Select menu Scripting | Try Script...